RanaAdel5116/Mqtt-App/ABOUT.md

-# My code is written with android studio and Java since i have 4 years experince in Java and OOP and 2 years experience in android studio.
+# My code is written with android studio and Java since i have 4 years experince in Java and OOP and 1 year experience in android studio.

 # Wanted to accomplish
 I wanted to accomplish with my application is to open the application to find all the connections are listed and then to create new connection and setup its options or to choose one connection to start publishing messages to a certain topic or subscribing topics .